Behaviour at Ferndale

 A meeting with parents may be requested by an Assistant Headteacher if a child is in reflection a number of times or if there are further concerns regarding their behaviour.
 We may also contact external support if a child requires further support managing their behaviour.

 We celebrate fresh starts with the children.
 Each week is an opportunity to earn extra play.
 Each half term is a fresh start to earn the half termly prize and all yellow and orange cards are cleared.
 Each term is a fresh start for the termly prize, so a yellow card in Autumn does not mean they cannot gain the reward in Spring.
 We also allow one yellow card per half term, so that the children understand that we all make small mistakes.
 However, if a child receives one yellow card in each half term, they will not be eligible for the termly prize.

 Low level disruption can impact on a child’s learning and that of others in the class, so we do ensure it is taken seriously.
 A yellow card is given after a warning and an opportunity to change the negative behaviour being shown.
 By receiving a yellow card in a week a child will not receive the extra playtime treat, although they can achieve this the following week.
 These cards also accumulate over half a term and can result in reflection.

 Children with Specific Needs

 Some of our children do have specific needs and may require additional support with their learning or behaviour, this can be in the form of additional adult support or through a specific education or behaviour plan.
 If it is felt that our whole school approach to behaviour management will not be meaningful to a particular child, then alternative strategies will be used as appropriate.

 If you wish to discuss your child’s behaviour the class teacher should be the first port of call.
 If you wish to speak to a member of the senior management team, the phase leaders named below will be happy to speak to you:

-Year 2 to Year 4 : Mrs N. Poole
+EYFS to Year 2 : Mrs N. Poole

 Should you have further concerns please contact: